 In 1929, Charles’ grandfather, Harold “Hal” Price, Sr., founded an electric welding business in Bartlesville, Oklahoma, then took his ingenuity and know-how to California, where he worked with Industrial Engineering Co., a company Hal Sr, would eventually come to own.
 Hal Sr.’s company specialized in field welding of oil storage tanks and he was responsible for many innovations in electric welding, including the first practical application of electric welding in pipeline construction.
 Over the years, Hal Sr.’s business grew from a welding subcontracting business into a major cross-country pipeline construction contractor.
 In 1952, Hal Sr., changed the name of his company to H.C.
 Price Co., and continued the business as a California corporation.

-During the 1960’s, Price entered the international pipeline construction market.
-Price completed many major projects in Mexico, the Middle East, Africa, and Iran.
+During the 1960’s, H.C.
+Price, Co., (California) entered the international pipeline construction market and completed many major projects in Mexico, the Middle East, Africa, and Iran.
 Hal Sr., passed away in 1963, and his son, Harold Charles Price, Jr., began running the business.

 In 1998, H.C.
 Price Co., (Delaware) expanded its operations, with its purchase of a major Canadian pipeline construction firm, OJ Pipelines, based in Nisku, Alberta.
 A mechanized welding process for pipeline construction, used and marketed by OJ Pipelines as RMS Welding Systems, was included in the purchase of the company.
 Price utilized RMS Welding Systems (RMS) to weld 165 miles of 36”, X-70 pipe in North Dakota for Alliance in 1999/2000, for the 2002 Guardian Pipeline Project, a 143-mile 36”-inch diameter pipeline project running from near Chicago, IL north into southern Wisconsin, and several spreads of Keystone and Rockies Express.